Pamela Freund-Striplen

 During the global pandemic, Pamela pioneered innovative ways to keep communities and musicians connected by producing Immersive Experiences—online performances designed to engage all five senses and reimagine how audiences experience music virtually.

-An active performer, Pamela has collaborated with leading chamber musicians around the world, including members of the St. Lawrence, Alexander, Ciompi, Escher, and Verona String Quartets.
+An active performer, Pamela has collaborated with leading chamber musicians around the world, including members of the St. Lawrence, Escher, and Verona String Quartets, as well as the Alexander and Ciompi String Quartets.
 A frequent guest artist with the Amati Ensemble, she has performed throughout the Netherlands and Germany, including at Berlin Enescu Days and on a concert tour featuring all the Mozart viola quintets.
 She also performed in Vienna, Strasbourg, and across Germany with the New European Strings under Dmitry Sitkovetsky, later joining the ensemble at the Seattle International Music Festival.

 Pamela studied at Pomona College and the Oberlin Conservatory of Music, continuing advanced studies with the Curtis Quartet in Philadelphia, where she twice received the Young Musician’s Award in chamber music.
 A dedicated educator for over three decades, she has taught at Occidental College, Saint Mary’s College of California, and the San Francisco Conservatory of Music Pre-College Division.